smbwain/msv-config/README.md

 msv-config
 ==========

-This module implements simple config container for configuration which could be read from file, environment variables or somewhere else.
+This library implements simple config container for configurations which can be read from file, environment variables or somewhere else.

-This library is a part of msv project.

 How to use
 ----------

-Config could be created from object.
+Create config from object.

 ```js
 import {config} from 'msv-config';